bigscience-workshop/bigscience/jz/README.md

 Since most of our work is at `$six_ALL_CCFRWORK` you might want to add something like:
 ```
-ln -s $six_ALL_CCFRWORK ~/base
+ln -s $six_ALL_CCFRWORK ~/prod
 ```
-and then you can quickly `cd` there w/o needing to type too much, and with the shortcut `$BASE` env var you now you can do one of 2 ways:
+and then you can quickly `cd` there w/o needing to type too much, and with the shortcut `$PROD` env var you now you can do one of 2 ways:
 ```
-cd ~/base
+cd ~/prod
-cd $BASE
+cd $PROD
 ```